 1. Introduction

-The current out of the DAC (often 2.5 mA) is far from clean.
+The current from the DAC (often 2.5 mA) is far from clean.
 Outside the audio frequency domain the aliases and rest-signals of digital origin with a wide frequency spectrum do exist.

 The input impedance of the I/VC should be constant and low (< 5 ohm) over the whole frequency range in question. |